zbhavyai/inspirational-morning/README.md

 # Inspirational Morning

-Send a good morning message to your Google Chat webhook (only Workspace accounts are supported).
+Send a good morning message to your Google Chat webhook.
 The message would include the day of the week, a quote, and the author of the quote.
 Quote and its author is fetched using [ZenQuotes API](https://zenquotes.io/).

+> [!NOTE]
+> Google Chat webhook only supports Google Workspace accounts.

 ## Local dev